haxtheweb/edtechjoker/draft-outline.md

 - Show Drupal code and identifying platform vs vendor vs library code
 - Future / bleeding edge capabilities (css modules just landing, json modules on the way)
 - Vanilla VS LitElement vs others, lots of examples and asking to identify platform vs convention in each
+- Understanding Vanilla JS concepts:
+  - IntersectionObservers
+  - MutationObservers

+## Thursday
+- Establishing the output of Project 2
+- Accessibility testing
+- "Application" vs "webcomponent" based projects
+- Looking into accessibility testing / documentation on how to write tests for the repository

 - Let's repeat the same process from the button but now off of a real world comp
   - What are the characteristics of the card?